The Best Workout Routine for Skinny Beginners

 - Casey Viator had some of the best muscle-building genetics in the world.
 He’d won the title of Mr. Universe at age 19.
 He was an extreme outlier.

 - Viator was being paid for every pound of muscle he gained.
 He wanted the most dramatic transformation possible.
-So for two months, he restricted himself to 800 calories per day, losing as much muscle as he could.
+So, for two months, he restricted himself to 800 calories per day, losing as much muscle as he could.

 Over the past five decades, research has consistently shown that slow lifting isn’t a good way to build muscle (study, study, study).
 Neither is low-volume training (systematic review).
 Taking sets to total muscle failure doesn’t help either (study, study).

-The only problem is that when Tim Ferriss published his fitness book, The 4-Hour Body, it featured his Occam’s Protocol workout routine.
-Those workouts were based on Arthur Jones’ old HIT routine.
-For a few years, that workout routine became extremely popular with skinny guys trying to build muscle.
+When Tim Ferriss published his fitness book, The 4-Hour Body, his workout routine became popular with skinny guys trying to build muscle.
 They saw that Tim Ferris was skinny in the before photo and muscular in the after photo, not realizing the role muscle memory played in his transformation.
-Eventually, it became clear that most skinny guys couldn’t reproduce Tim Ferriss’ dramatic results, so the routine gradually faded from popularity.

 The Liver King Scandal